Skip to content

 Dev Environments

-For simplicity, you might also consider creating some general flake.nix templates for common languages in advance, which can be copied and modified as needed.
+• To simplify, you can create generic flake.nix templates for commonly used languages in advance, which can be copied and modified as needed.

 Templates for Development Environments